The Washington Center Internship Program

 - You may also submit a reference letter but at this stage it is optional.
 You can provide either an academic reference or a professional reference - whichever would be stronger/more relevant.
 References should be addressed "To Whom It May Concern" as they will be sent to prospective employers in addition to being used as part of the selection process. *While this is optional for your acceptance to the program you may be asked to provide one at a later time when applying to specific internships.

-Once approved, you will be sent a code used to submit your application on the TWC platform.
+After you have been approved, you will be sent a code used to submit your application on the TWC platform.

 TWC offers internship opportunities for a variety of majors, including many for students that are not in a political science major.
 On the TWC website you can also find a list of sample internship sites.